johndatserakis/vue-simple-context-menu/README.md

 ### About

 Just a simple little menu to be shown where a click happens - closes after use automatically by clicking an option or outside of the menu.
+Multiple menus are supported - just make sure to use a unique string as your `id` prop value.

+A nice feature that comes baked in is the menu placement after a click - it sits just ever so slightly under your click location - so that any hover style you had on the item that was clicked gets removed nicely.
+I modeled it after the macOS right click menu.

 ### Usage Example